riasharma17/my-to-do-list/README.md

 Edit Tasks: Click the "Edit" button, change the task text, and click "Save" or "Cancel".

-Installation and Setup
-Clone the repository:

-bash
-Copy
-Edit
-git clone <repository-url>
-Navigate to the project folder:

-bash
-Copy
-Edit
-cd todo-list-react
-Install dependencies:

-nginx
-Copy
-Edit
-npm install
-Start the development server:

-sql
-Copy
-Edit
-npm start
-Open your browser at http://localhost:3000 to use the app.

 Notes
 Sorting tasks by date or alphabetically is not included in this version.